lee-dohm/code-guidelines/README.md

 If there aren't clear standards for the language, pick a standard and stick with it.
 Any standard is better than no standard.

+* **DO** use a coding standard checking tool to automate the drudgery of compliance checking

 Also, a standard that isn't enforced isn't really a standard.
 And coding standards really need a tool to properly enforce them, [RuboCop](https://github.com/bbatsov/rubocop) is an example of a coding standard-enforcing tool for Ruby.
 [StyleCop](https://stylecop.codeplex.com/) is an example for C#.
 Pick a tool, configure it so that it runs automatically on all code and then it is easy for everyone to follow the standard.

 * **DO** follow the basic input &rarr; process &rarr; output &rarr; handle errors structure